 Melbourne Chimney Sweeping

-Do you have a fireplace whether it be a fireplace in your home, hotel or restaurant located in Melbourne?
+Do you have a fireplace whether it be a fireplace in your home, hotel, or restaurant located in Melbourne?
 Then you need to call Melbourne Chimney Sweeping.
-Are you aware that regular maintenance of your chimney can provide a much greater fire, reduced risk of chimney fires and will emit less smoke.
+Are you aware that regular maintenance of your chimney can provide a much greater fire, reduce the risk of chimney fires, and will emit less smoke.
 We have been cleaning chimneys and flues all over Melbourne for over 20 years.
 Some of the most recognisable fireplaces, more than likely have been cleaned by us.

 Reasons to get your Chimney Swept

 A clean chimney or flue is a safer and much more efficient one.
 As soot builds, up it will retard airflow and draw of the chimney.
 Some wood such as Redgum contains a substance known a “CREOSOTE” which is highly flammable.
 Different types of wood will emit more creosote than others.
 The denser the wood generally means the more creosote.
 So a clean chimney cleaned by Melbourne Chimney Sweeping is a much safer chimney!
 It is a good idea to have your chimney sweep whilst doing renovations, some people wait until they have painted until they get their chimney swept.
 There is a new regulation, that if you are going to have a gas fire or heater installed into an existing fireplace cavity.
 You must have the chimney swept and cleaned.

 How often should my chimney be swept?